simo075j/Deep-learning/README.md

 ### Project 2 - IMDB score classification with recurrent neural networks (simple RNN and LSTM)

-### Project 3 - Temperature forecasting with advanced recurrent neural networks (bidirectional RNN, Dropout and Network stacking)
+### Project 3 - Temperature forecasting and IMDB score classification with advanced recurrent neural networks (bidirectional RNN, Dropout and Network stacking)
 The main objective of this project is to forecast temperatures based on a large historic dataset The implementation of advanced RNNs provides a highly predictive model for anticipating weater conditions